tc39/proposal-type-annotations/README.md

 This proposal introduces type annotations that are explicitly **not** checked at runtime.
 This is intentional to minimize the runtime cost of the annotations and to provide a consistent mental model in which the types do not affect program behavior.
-There is a risk that this may surprise users who assume that the runtime is performing checking and later run into unexpected bugs as a result.
+A potential risk is that users might not realize they need to run an external tool to find type errors, and consequently are surprised when type-related bugs arise in their type-annotated code.

-For today's users of external type-checkers, this is already the case.
+For today's users of external type-checkers, this risk already exists.
-Anyone starting to use TypeScript could be surprised to find there is no runtime checking.
-In practice, this has not been a significant problem - users learn this early on and remember it.
+Users mitigate this risk today via a combination of:

+- IDEs that perform type checking and proactively surface type errors
+- Integration of type checking into project development workflows, e.g. npm scripts, CI systems, `tsc`

-In fact, it would be more of a surprise to those users if those types did become runtime-checked.
+In some ways it would be more of a surprise to users if the types ***were*** runtime-checked.
+It is common in other languages for there to be minimal runtime checking.
+For example in C++ there is almost no checking at runtime except for some known cases such as when the programmer requests it, e.g. `dynamic_cast`.

+As has been seen with TypeScript, folk quickly learn that the types play no role at runtime.
-Therefore similar to the first question of "does JavaScript need a (static) type system?", this question has been answered, in part, by the widespread success of external type-checkers.
+Therefore similar to the first question of "Does JavaScript need a static type system?", this question has been answered, in part, by the widespread success of external type-checkers.

 #### How could runtime-checked types be added in future?